Legal Retrieval for Public Defenders: Acknowledgements

 \section{Acknowledgements}

-We would like to thank all our partners at the New Jersey Office of the Public Defenders, most importantly Jennifer Perez and Alison Perrone without whom this work would not have been possible.
-Moreover, we would like to thank Walker Gosrich and John Seith from the NJ Office of Innovation for their technical assistance, and Joe Krakora for his insights and guidance throughout the project.
+We thank all our partners at the New Jersey Office of the Public Defenders, most importantly Jennifer Perez and Alison Perrone without whom this work would not have been possible.
+Moreover, we would like to thank Walker Gosrich from NJ Innovation Authority and John Seith from the NJ Office of Information Technology for their technical assistance, and Joe Krakora for his insights and guidance throughout the project.